sminez/penrose/README.md

 when your code base starts playing code golf to keep things short for the sake of it.

-I certainly won't claim that `Penrose` has the cleanest code base you've ever seen, but it should be readible in addition to being fast.
+I certainly won't claim that `Penrose` has the cleanest code base you've ever seen, but it should be readable in addition to being fast.

 #### Simple to configure

 I've also tried my hand at [Xmonad][6] in the past.
-I love the set-ups people can achive with it ([this one][7] is a personal favourite) but doing everything in Haskell was a deal breaker for me.
-I'm sure many people will say the same thing about Rust but then at least I'm giving you some more options!
+I love the setups people can achieve with it ([this one][7] is a personal favourite), but doing everything in Haskell was a deal breaker for me.
+I'm sure many people will say the same thing about Rust, but then at least I'm giving you some more options!

 With `Penrose`, a simple window manager can be written in about 5 minutes and under 100 lines of code.
-It will be pretty minimal but each additional feature (such as a status bar, scratch-pads, custom layouts, dynamic menus...) can be added in as little as a single line.
-If the functionality you want isn't available however then that leads us on to...
+It will be pretty minimal, but each additional feature (such as a status bar, scratch-pads, custom layouts, dynamic menus...) can be added in as little as a single line.
+If the functionality you want isn't available however, that leads us on to...

 #### Easy to extend